.NET Framework deployment guide for developers

 DWORD value named

 Release.
 (Note that "NET Framework Setup" doesn't begin with a period.)
-The existence of this key indicates that the .NET Framework 4.5 or a later version has been installed on that computer.
+The existence of this key indicates that .NET Framework 4.5 or a later version has been installed on that computer.
 The value of

 Release indicates which version of the .NET Framework is installed.